B1nus/numple/SYNTAX.md

 if x = 0 and y = 0 or z = 0
   ...
 ```
 It can be read as `(x = 0 and y = 0) or z = 0` and `x = 0 and (y = 0 or z = 0)` which are not equivalent.
 When this happens in math you are forced to add parenthesis and numple is no different.
-The parser will throw an error if it detects an ambiguous statement and prompt the user to add parenthesis as shown [here]([#Amgigous if statement](https://github.com/B1nus/numple/readme/SYNTAX.md#ambiguous-if-statement)).
+The parser will throw an error if it detects an ambiguous statement and prompt the user to add parenthesis as shown [here](https://github.com/B1nus/numple/blob/readme/SYNTAX.md#ambiguous-if-statement).
 # Errors and Warnings
 ## Functions